TheNicker/LMath/README.md

 * Designed for 3D graphics.
 * Interface/ implementation separation, allows for instantiation specialization e.g. implementing SIMD instructions for matrix 4X4 multiplication for **any** data type while not changing the Interface.

-**Note**: compiles in GCC Clang and MSVC toolset version 14.22 and prior. version 14.23 and onwards is not stable.

 ## Library overview

 |      Class       |                                           Description                                                         |